yvt-ee/Airline-Analysis/README.md

 Anyone who wants to use the code should ask for a permit first.

-If you're interested in learning more about airline analysis or data analysis and hoping to communicate, feel free to contact me. :)
+If you're interested in learning more about airline analysis or data analysis, or having any questions feel free to reach out to me. :)

 Best,